DaFuqs/LootCrates/README.md

 ## About

-LootCrates is mod for Minecraft for the fabric mod loader that adds additional chests and shulker boxes, but with a twist.
+LootCrates is a Minecraft mod for the fabric mod loader.
+The mod adds additional chests and shulker boxes, with a twist.
-The container blocks do not generate naturally in the world.
-Instead they are ment to be used by server administrators or modpack makers to distribute loot in structures, add them as drops, or use them as rewards for quests.
+The crates are meant to be used by server administrators or modpack makers to distribute loot in structures, add them as drops, or use them as rewards for quests.

-The loot crates are highly customizable on how they function.
+The container blocks do not generate naturally in the world and are highly customizable on how they function.

 ## Example Usages